Axiom (computer algebra system): Videos

 The Axiom project has a major focus on providing documentation.
-Recently the project announced the first in a series of instructional videos, which are also available on the axiom-developer.org website.
+Recently the project announced the first in a series of instructional videos, which are also available on the www.nongnu.org/axiom website.
 The first video provides details on the Axiom information sources.

 Philosophy

 The Axiom project focuses on the “30 Year Horizon”.
 The primary philosophy is that Axiom needs to develop several fundamental features in order to be useful to the next generation of computational mathematicians.
 Knuth's literate programming technique is used throughout the source code.
-Axiom plans to use proof technology to prove the correctness of the algorithms (such as Coq and ACL2).
+Axiom plans to use proof technology to prove the correctness of the algorithms (such as Rocq and ACL2).

-Axiom uses Docker Containers as part of a continuous release process.
-The latest image is available on any platform using docker and the commands: